G.4.b. Queer Movements

 The term ‘queer’, originally a derogatory term, was reclaimed by queer activists with a new meaning, based on the rejection of fixed identities (the hetero/homo or male/female dichotomies), and opposition to ‘normal-ization’ and respectability and an assimilationist approach to LGBT liberation.
 Queer politics and queer theory developed along side each other endorsing similar values, though often with an uneasy relationship.
 Queer activism links queer politics with social justice, anti-racism, feminism and global justice issues, refusing absorption into mainstream society.
 In addition to Queer Nation groups such as the Lesbian Avengers, Bash Back!, Queeruption, Queer Mutiny and many more evolved to promote radical queer activism.
 Today queer activism partially overlaps with tran and feminist activism, and is closely linked to some other radical movements (for example queer anarchism).

-Zimmerman, Bonnie, A Lesbian-Feminist Journey Through Queer Nation’s Construction of Identity, Journal of Lesbian Studies, Vol. 11, issue 1-2, 2007
+Zimmerman, Bonnie A Lesbian-Feminist Journey Through Queer Nation’s Construction of Identity, Vol. 11, issue 1-2, 2007 pp. smaller than 0

 An anti-capitalist collection of radical queer and trans writers, thinkers and artists